503-590-7574

 Dental implants are fixtures of titanium, which are surgically placed into your jaw bone.
 The implant acts as an anchor for a crown or denture to fit over.
 When a crown is placed on an implant, most people can’t even tell it is an implant because it is so natural in both looks and function.

-After a periodontist or oral surgeon places one or more implants into a patient’s jaw, Dr. Walker and Dr. Maxim attach porcelain teeth to the implants.
+After a periodontist or oral surgeon places one or more implants into a patient’s jaw, Dr. Walker, Dr. Maxim and Dr. Hall attach porcelain teeth to the implants.
 While dentures and removable partials are usually loose and unstable, implants provide you with dental replacements that are natural-looking and very functional.

 Removable Dental Prosthesis